Alexandrion109666/personal-stuff/project_glossary.md

-# Aplicatie educationala Glossary
+# DiabClinics Glossary

 # Introduction
-Acest document descrie toate abreverile si termenii folositi pentru descrierea acestui proiect.
+This document describes all the abbreviations

 #	Glossary